Lithos-hub/Matrix-Raining-Code-Simulator/README.md

 * Added changelog component.
 * Improved the raining code animation.

+Version 0.6.0

+* Added individual class to each character

-Version 0.8.0
+Version 0.5.0

-* The raining code is now an iterative component.
+* Working raining code animation (with bugs and some crashes).
-* Infinite behavior has been added to the raining animation.

-Version 0.8.5

-* Improved the performance.
-* Added minor changes.

 ## Project setup
 ```